ykmnkmi/cancelable-compute.dart/README.md

 ## cancelable-compute.dart

-Flutter based `compute` operation, that can be canceled with null or given value.
+Flutter-based compute operation that can be canceled with either null or a specific value.

 ## Usage